Year in Review 2025 Review 18 Min Read

 Who Is Affected?

-The requirements affect almost all companies that offer digital products or services to consumers:
+The law applies to most companies that sell digital products or services to consumers in the EU:

 • E-Commerce - Online shops and booking platforms